localstack/docs/content/en/user-guide/aws/rds/index.md

 ### MySQL Engine

-By default we use MariaDB for when requesting the engine MySQL as well.
+By default, a MariaDB installation is used when requesting a MySQL engine type.

 If you wish to use a real MySQL version, you can do so by setting the environment variable `RDS_MYSQL_DOCKER=Y`.
 With this feature enabled, MySQL community server will be started in a new docker container when requesting the MySQL engine.
 The `engine-version` will be used as the tag for the image, meaning you can freely select the desired MySQL version.